Northern Trust and Wharton Glo - GuruFocus.com

 About the Wharton School

-Founded in 1881 as the world’s first collegiate business school, the Wharton+School of the University of Pennsylvania is shaping the future of business by incubating ideas, driving insights, and creating leaders who change the world.
-With a faculty of more than 235 renowned professors, Wharton has 5,000 undergraduate, MBA, executive+MBA, and doctoral+students.
-Each year 13,000 professionals from around the world advance their careers through Wharton+Executive+Education%26rsquo%3Bs individual, company-customized, and online programs.
+Founded in 1881 as the world's first collegiate business school, the Wharton School of the University of Pennsylvania is shaping the future of business by incubating ideas, driving insights, and creating leaders who change the world.
+With a faculty of more than 235 renowned professors, Wharton has 5,000 undergraduate, MBA, executive MBA, and doctoral students.
+Each year 13,000 professionals from around the world advance their careers through Wharton Executive Education's individual, company-customized, and online programs.
 More than 104,000 Wharton alumni form a powerful global network of leaders who transform business every day.
 For more information, visit www.wharton.upenn.edu.

+View additional multimedia and more ESG storytelling from Northern Trust on 3blmedia.com.